Number of Jobs

 |This Job is Ranked in|

-When reading job reviews from those who work as maintenance and repair workers, three virtues stand out: autonomy, variety, and security.
-Do you like to make your own hours or work a less-than-traditional schedule?
+When reading job reviews from maintenance and repair workers, three virtues stand out: autonomy, variety and security.
+Do you like to make your own hours and work a less-than-traditional schedule?
 Many maintenance and repair workers are given a wide berth to work independently.
-Are you trying to stay away from a Groundhog's Day routine?
-You're in luck—these professionals could fix plaster inside one day and paint shingles outside the next.
-Are you hoping to find a vocation with promising prospects?
-Then keep in mind that the Bureau of Labor Statistics (BLS) expects this profession to grow by 11 percent between 2010 and 2020.
-With the proper training, you could be one of the 1.2 million people earning a paycheck as a maintenance and repair worker before this decade's end.
-The 11-percent growth translates to more than 140,000 jobs in the next seven years, with the best opportunity for those with prior experience.
+Are you trying to stay away from a “Groundhog Day” routine?
+You’re in luck – professionals in this field are often called on to could fix an electrical problem inside one day and paint shingles outside the next.
+Are you hoping to find a vocation with promising job prospects?
+Then keep in mind that the Bureau of Labor Statistics expects this profession – ranking No. 2 on our best social service jobs list – to grow by 9.4 percent between 2012 and 2022.
+With the proper training, you could be one of the nearly 1.45 million people earning a paycheck as a maintenance and repair worker before this decade’s end.
+The expected growth translates to more than 125,000 jobs, with the best opportunities for candidates who possess prior experience.

-Let's not make it sound like a cakewalk, though.
-All the "odd jobs" that a Mr. or Mrs. Fix-It might tackle add up to a lot of skilled trades expertise.
-Ted Tenenbaum, owner of a Mr. Handyman franchise in the Studio City area of California, says general maintenance and repair workers are like "doctors for your home.
+Let’s not make it sound like a cakewalk, though.
+All the “odd jobs” that a Mr. or Ms. Fix-It might tackle add up to a lot of skilled trades expertise.
+Ted Tenenbaum, owner of a Mr. Handyman franchise serving the Los Angeles area in California, says general maintenance and repair workers are like “doctors for your home.
 They need to have the ability to analyze the problem and find the best solution even when there may be many options.
-And sometimes they need to be creative when a solution isn't so obvious."
-They need to be in good physical shape to endure standing, squatting, and stooping for long periods of time, plus be able to lift heavy objects and work with complex tools.
-It's imperative that they also possess a better-than-basic knowledge of trades that range from carpentry to electrical work to plumbing; not to mention a little customer service savvy and computer know-how.
+And sometimes they need to be creative when a solution isn’t so obvious.”
+They need to be in good physical shape to endure standing, squatting and stooping for long periods of time, plus be able to lift heavy objects and work with complex tools.
+It’s imperative that they also possess a better-than-basic knowledge of trades ranging from carpentry to electrical work to plumbing.
+A little customer-service savvy and computer know-how are always useful, too.

-The jack-of-all-trades nature of a maintenance and repair worker's responsibilities doesn't translate into serious coin.
-The median salary for workers in 2011 was a little more than $35,000 a year, while the highest-paid were earning less than $60,000.
-The lowest-paid made around $20,820 last year.
-California maintenance workers make top dollar—the metro areas of San Francisco, Napa, and San Jose are currently the best-paying in the country.
+The jack-of-all-trades nature of a maintenance and repair worker’s responsibilities doesn’t usually translate into serious coin.
+The median salary for workers in 2012 was $35,210 a year, while the highest-paid earned about $57,260 and the lowest-paid made $20,920.
+The West Coast dominates in the pay department, with San Francisco, San Jose, Calif., and Kennewick, Wash., ranking as the top three highest-paying metropolitan areas.